Community Infrastructure Levy (CIL)

 Benefits of the levy

-- CIL will provide land owners and developers with greater certainty as to the level of contributions payable from their development
+- The Community Infrastructure Levy (CIL) will provide land owners and developers with greater certainty as to the level of contributions payable from their development

 - CIL receipts can be spent in a more flexible way than planning obligations

 - CIL will generate greater income for us to facilitate the provision of local and strategic infrastructure

 - CIL ensures greater transparency to local people as we will have to publish details of how CIL has been spent